anubhavanonymous/WAG/README.md

 # WAG
-* `WAG is a Simple shell script to generate WhatsApp apis`
+* `WAG is a Simple shell script to generate WhatsApp APIs`

 ## Usage
 Clone the Repo